 What if I don’t have a separate room I can use for the other stations?

 If you don’t have a separate room, that is okay.
 I know plenty of teachers that have a set up like this all in the same room.
 Once upon a time, I did too!
 My advice is to buy good headphones.
 Seriously do this regardless.
-I personally buy the “big cup” headphones that goes over the ear.
-I’m not picky on brand.
-I I find them at Ross, TJ Maxx and even on Amazon between $15-20.
+I personally buy the “big cup” headphones that go over the ear.
+I’m not picky on the brand.
+I find them at Ross, TJ Maxx and even on Amazon between $15-20.
 I don’t want to spend more than that because well, kids are kids…

 Do you have an assistant helping?